Lok Virsa, Embassy of Iran to collobrate for promotion of Culture

-Executive Director Talha Ali Khan Khushvaha on Monday told APP that Islamic Republic of Iran is marking its active contributions to promote cultural ties in Pakistan.
+Executive Director Talha Ali Khan Khushvaha told APP here the other day that Islamic Republic of Iran is marking its active contributions to promote cultural ties in Pakistan.

 He said that in this regard cultural counseller of Iran had been collaborated together both at the museums level as well as country level to propagate and create deep understanding of common Heritage.